sondoszo25/mtkdem2-targel2-part2-3/README.md

-*to run this code first you must make sure that mongodb is connected to the port above(27017) and after that in the terminal of this project write npm start (the start instruction is the same as the instruction"SET NODE_ENV=local && node server.js") and in the browser go to localhost:5000*
+*to run this code first you must make sure that mongodb is connected to the port above(27017) and after that in the terminal of this project write "npm start" (the start instruction is the same as the instruction"SET NODE_ENV=local && node server.js") and in the browser go to localhost:5000*